CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 > 3c1.
 System shows an error message (“Please use a new task name”)
 > Use case resumes at step 2

-### Use case 04 - Modify a task’s start and end time and deadlines
+### Use case 04 - Schedule a task’s start and end time and deadlines

 **MSS**

 1. Actor requests to list tasks
 2. System shows a list of tasks
-3. Actor requests to set time of a specific task in the list by its index and also input the new start/end time or deadline
+3. Actor inputs index and the new start/end time or deadline of the task to be modified
 4. System updates the task
-5. System shows a feedback message (“Task <index> ’s time updated”) and displays the updated list on the interface.
+5. System shows a feedback message (“Task <index> ’s time/date has been updated”) and displays the updated list
 6. Use case ends.

 **Extensions**